 What happens at the Checklist assessment?

-The CCG’s appointed assessor will review your relative’s healthcare needs and score them against the Checklist.
+The ICB’s appointed assessor will review your relative’s healthcare needs and score them against the Checklist.

 The assessor will look at 11 main Care Domains, namely: